josephtey/AmplifyWorkshop/README.md

    Any content you surround `<AmplifyAuthenticator>` with will require authentication / users to log-in.\
    As such, when users try to access the application, they will be redirected to a login page if they are unauthenticated.

-5. Open the tab where your application is being previewed.
+4. Open the tab where your application is being previewed.
 You should now see a login screen!
    Follow the instructions to make an account, verify your email, and then login.

+   Let's see how this looks in the Amazon Console.

+   1. Open the AWS console: https://console.aws.amazon.com/console/home
+   2. Search up 'Cognito' in the main catalog search bar, and click the first option.
+   3. Click 'Manage user pools'.
+   4. Click your Amplify project.
+   5. Click 'Users and Groups' under 'General Settings'.

-   Access the Cognito dashboard in the AWS Console (https://console.aws.amazon.com/console/home), click 'Users and Groups', and you should see the user account that you just created!
+   You should see the account you just made.

 **Congrats!
 You have just set up an Authentication service, and connected it to your web application.**